zmb3/teleport/.github/ISSUE_TEMPLATE/testplan.md

 - [ ] Verify that all 5000 sessions are able to be established.
 - [ ] Verify that tsh and the web UI are still functional.

+### Robustness

+- [ ] Verify that loss Auth service does not prevent access to resources from an already issued certificate

 ## Teleport with Cloud Providers

 ### AWS